Wiring a Light Switch

 Some integrated LED downlights like the market leading Halers H2 Pro from Collingwood Lighting are SELV which stands for Safety Extra Low Voltage.
 This means that the voltage of the LED driver is below 12V AC or 30V DC.
 Voltages below 20V can’t usually be felt by the human body and are considered harmless.

 SELV light fittings don’t require an earth; they are classified as Class III constructed products.
 The LED driver for the H2 Pro is also double insulated which means it has two layers of insulation around the live components, this also means it doesn’t need to be earthed.
 The DC output voltage is separated from the AC supply voltage.

 Double insulated products are classified as Class II and can be identified by this symbol:

 The H2 Pro has a live and neutral wire coming off the LED driver, you'll need additional junction or connector blocks to wire them.
 By adding a Click Flow connector you can create your own loop in, loop out system as mentioned in the previous loop in, loop out wiring section.

 Download the fitting instructions for the Halers H2 Pro: CLICK HERE

 Wiring a Spotlight

-This video from Philips Lighting shows how to install an LED spotlight using their 'Click Fix' system although many of the same rules apply.
+This video featuring a Philips LED spotlight shows how to install an LED spotlight using their 'Click Fix' system although many of the same rules apply.